Cenovus' Consolidation Offers Counter-Cyclical Upside

 - Fair values of are reflexively defined as the expected net effects on price realizations for upstream assets.
 An exception to this heuristic may be invoked when the downstream footprint is large compared to the upstream.

 - The approach used for downstream assets is loosely defined in A Crash Course in Refining Fundamentals.
-To summarize: mid-cycle cash flows of downstream assets are related to the following factors: equivalent distillation capacity (NYSEARCA:EDC) (i.e., Nelson Complexity (NYSE:NCI) multiplied by basic crude distillation capacity), capacity utilization, normalized refining differentials and margins (i.e., regional indicative "crack spreads"), and price realization uplift due to rational integration.
+To summarize: mid-cycle cash flows of downstream assets are related to the following factors: equivalent distillation capacity (EDC) (i.e., Nelson Complexity (NCI) multiplied by basic crude distillation capacity), capacity utilization, normalized refining differentials and margins (i.e., regional indicative "crack spreads"), and price realization uplift due to rational integration.

 - The primary determinants of midstream cash flows and useful lives are: contractual volume obligations (i.e., off-take and/or take-or-pay agreements); and total throughput capacity.
 For central products logistics nodes, useful life is essentially perpetual.
 For field-level gathering and distribution assets, useful life is a function of field-level productive capacity and life.
 On a pure capacity/throughput basis, central products logistics nodes are assumed to be much more valuable.